merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_10.png" width=80 %}

-Nothing very surprizing, but it is always good to see that the taxonomy agrees with how the genomes are currently organized, i.e. by they gene content.
+Nothing very surprising, but it is always good to see that the taxonomy agrees with how the genomes are currently organized, i.e. by their gene content.

 #### Compute average nucleotide identity

-A companion metric to pangenome is the Average Nucleotide Identity, ([ANI]()), which is based on whole genome DNA similarity.
-There is a program called {% include PROGRAM name="anvi-compute-genome-similarity" %} which allow you to use your {% include ARTIFACT name="contigs-db" %} and three different method to compute ANI.
+A companion metric to pangenomes is the Average Nucleotide Identity, or ANI, which is based on whole genome DNA similarity.
+There is a program called {% include PROGRAM name="anvi-compute-genome-similarity" %} that allows you to use your {% include ARTIFACT name="contigs-db" %} and three different methods to compute ANI.
 By default it uses [PyANI](https://pubs.rsc.org/en/content/articlelanding/2016/AY/C5AY02550H), but you can also choose [FastANI](https://github.com/ParBLiSS/FastANI).

-The sole required input is an {% include ARTIFACT name="external-genomes" %} file and the output is a directory with multiple files containing the ANI value, coverage, and more.
+The sole required input is an {% include ARTIFACT name="external-genomes" %} file, and the output is a directory with multiple files containing the ANI value, coverage, and more.
 Optionally, you can also provide a {% include ARTIFACT name="pan-db" %} and anvi'o will import the ANI values directly into your pangenome.

 ```bash
 anvi-compute-genome-similarity -e external-genomes-pangenomics.txt \